yohanchatelain/pytracer/README.md

   --module MODULE  path of the module to trace --dry-run        Run the module wihtout tracing it
 ```

+After trace, the .\__pytracercache\__ folder will be created, with traces under the traces folder.
+Make sure only one pickle file is under the traces directory for the parse command.

 ## Parse module

 The parse module aggregates traces and produce a hdf5 file.